Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 for any $P\in \mathbf P_0$, which suggests a sample analogue estimator for $x^\star(P)$.
-However, while in our leading applications $d \geq p$, it is important to note that the existence of a solution to the equation $A x = \beta(P)$ locally overidentifies the model when $d < p$ in the sense of \cite{chen2018overidentification}.
-As a result, the sample analogue estimator for $x^\star(P)$ based on \eqref{eq:tstat2} may not be efficient when $d < p$, and we therefore instead set
+However, when $d < p$, the existence of a solution to the equation $A x = \beta(P)$ locally overidentifies the model in the sense of \cite{chen2018overidentification}, so that a sample analogue estimator may be inefficient.
+We therefore instead estimate $x^{\star}(P)$ by